 Option #12: Spy Alley

 In Spy Alley , players must determine who among them are spies and who are friends.
-This game moves quickly but functions like a longer, slower-paced mystery game.
-The pace of this game is ideal for kids and can be enjoyed by two to six players.
+This recreation moves quickly but functions like a longer, slower-paced mystery game.
+The pace of this activity is ideal for kids and can be enjoyed by two to six players.
 That being said, teens and adults will probably not have as much fun.

 Option #13: Latice

-Here are some of the best characteristics of the perfect family game board:
+Here are some of the best characteristics of the perfect family activity board:

-- Playable and fun for all ages: Everyone in the family should be able to play the game and enjoy themselves while doing so (even if adults may find it a little easy).
+- Playable and fun for all ages: Everyone in the family should be able to play the recreation and enjoy themselves while doing so (even if adults may find it a little easy).

 - Easy to understand and learn how to play: The game should be simple enough to understand that kids won’t get frustrated as they learn it.

-- Challenging but not impossible: Challenges are important for children, but the game shouldn’t be so hard to play that it frustrates your kids and makes them stop playing.
+- Challenging but not impossible: Challenges are important for children, but the activity shouldn’t be so hard to play that it frustrates your kids and makes them stop playing.

 - Appropriate content and material: Included topics should always be kid-friendly.

-Remember, too, that family board games should have a high replay value, since you may be playing them over and over again.
+Remember, too, that family tabletop recreations should have a high replay value, since you may be playing them over and over again.
 You can cut down on this issue, however, by choosing three or four to start your family off with and rotating between these games on family game night to keep things fresh and encourage variety.